 Organizations of all types require a records-management solution to manage regulatory, legal, and business-critical records across their corporate data.
-Records management in Microsoft 365 helps an organization manage their legal obligations, provides the ability to demonstrate compliance with regulations, and increases efficiency with regular disposition of items that are no longer required to be retained, no longer of value, or no longer required for business purposes.
+Records management for Microsoft Purview helps an organization manage their legal obligations, provides the ability to demonstrate compliance with regulations, and increases efficiency with regular disposition of items that are no longer required to be retained, no longer of value, or no longer required for business purposes.

-Use the following capabilities to support your records management solution in Microsoft 365:
+Use the following capabilities to support your records management solution for Microsoft 365 services and apps:

 Label content as a record.
 Create and configure retention labels to mark content as a record that can then be applied by users or automatically applied by identifying sensitive information, keywords, or content types.

 Migrate and manage your retention requirements with file plan.
 By using a file plan, you can bring in an existing retention plan to Microsoft 365, or build a new one for enhanced management capabilities.